ehhdang/AMEX-Default-Prediction/README.md

 $$M = 0.5 \cdot(G+D) $$

 #### Discussion
 In the Kaggle competition, the best-performing models achieve scores of 0.80 in this metric, and we hope to achieve accuracy close to that.
-There appears to be some inconsistency with regards to the training and test data provided by AMEX, as the test data is not merely a random sample of the training data.
-Instead the test data covers not only a separate set of customers, but also a different time period.
+However, we will face some difficulties because the test data is not merely a random sample of the training data.
+The test data covers not only a separate set of customers, but also a different time period.

-Our initial results show the M score around 0.94 in the validation set, but scores around 0.70 in the competition using the same training.
-Therefore, validation accuracy is not a true reflection of test accuracy in this setting.
+Our initial results show the M score around 0.77 in the validation set and we hope this score will be reflected in the test set as well.

 ## References
 1. [Machine Learning: Challenges, Lessons, and Opportunities in Credit Risk Modelling](https://www.moodysanalytics.com/risk-perspectives-magazine/managing-disruption/spotlight/machine-learning-challenges-lessons-and-opportunities-in-credit-risk-modeling)